 London Fine Art Studios is situated in the Battersea Business Centre on Lavender Hill.
 Buses (No. 87, 77, 156, 345) stop just outside the blue entrance gates and we are walking distance from Clapham Junction Railway Station (15 mins) or Clapham Common Tube Station (20 mins).

 Limited parking is available on a first-come-first-served basis; permits have to be purchased at a day rate from the business centre reception.

 The little stuff is always the big stuff…

 For those who are spending the day at the Studios, lunch is from 12.15-1pm.You are welcome to bring food with you and eat in the common room where you will also find lockers, fridge, kettle and microwave.

-There are also many nearby convenience stores and cafés where you can buy lunch.Sainsbury’s and Tescos are a short walk down the hill, Asda and Whole Foods slightly further up towards Clapham Junction.In between these you will find myriad coffee shops eat-in or take away.
+There are also many nearby convenience stores and cafés where you can buy lunch, including a myriad of coffee shops eat-in or take away.

-If you are landscape painting then you will obviously need even more clothes!You would be surprised how cool a sunny spring day can feel when you are standing still for long stretches of time.
+If you are landscape painting then you will need even more layers, you would be surprised how cool a sunny spring day can feel when you are standing still for long stretches of time.

 There are lockers in the common room where you are welcome to keep your materials.
 Students tend to claim one at the beginning of term and bring a padlock to keep their belongings safe.
 There is also a space for portfolios.